-Hearing before the Grand Chamber of the European Court of Human Rights.
+The Grand Chamber of the European Court of Human Rights holds a hearing.

-Civil claim for damages filed against the Macedonian government.
+A civil claim for damages is filed against the Macedonian government.

-First report by the Parliamentary Assembly of the Council of Europe (PACE) (Marty I).
+The Parliamentary Assembly of the Council of Europe (PACE) issues its first report (Marty I).

-Flown on CIA aircraft N982RK to Berat-Kuçova Aerodrome in Albania.
-Arrested by border guards and taken to Mother Theresa Airport.
-Boards commercial flight for Frankfurt.
+El-Masri is flown on CIA aircraft N982RK to Berat-Kuçova Aerodrome in Albania, arrested by border guards, and taken to Mother Theresa Airport.
+He boards a commercial flight for Frankfurt.

-Transfer to the CIA at Skopje airport.
-Forcibly boarded on to CIA aircraft N313P, departing for Baghdad and Kabul.
-Detained for nearly 4 months.
+El-Masri is transferred to the CIA at Skopje airport and forcibly boarded onto CIA aircraft N313P, departing for Baghdad and Kabul.
+He is detained for nearly four months.

-El-Masri detained by Macedonian border guards and detained in the Skopski Merak hotel.
+El-Masri is detained by Macedonian border guards and held in the Skopski Merak hotel.